Retro-Devils/Mugen-Pi-4/README.md

 cd line is folder of your mugen example

-cd" home/pi/retropie/roms/wine/games/mugen2"
+cd "home/pi/retropie/roms/wine/games/mugen2"

-winedebug line is file exe location example
+winedebug line is file exe location  in v2 of installer it simplifies the winedebug line to wine example

-WINEDEBUG.............'home/pi/retropie/roms/wine/games/mugen2/mugen.exe'
+wine 'home/pi/retropie/roms/wine/games/mugen2/mugen.exe'

 -save file and exit